-The government sold its last state-owned bank in January 2000, the last step in a major banking system restructuring.
-A new private bank began operations in 2000, and the sector now has nine banks.
-The Central African States Bank (in French, BEAC) regulates the sector through its regional banking commission, COBAC.
+The Cameroon government sold its last state-owned bank in January 2000, the last step in a major banking system restructuring.
+Four new private banks have begun operations since 2000, and the sector now has ten banks.
+The Central African States Bank (in French, BEAC) regulates the sector through the Regional Banking Commission, COBAC.
 COBAC is a jurisdictional body with the authority to take disciplinary action.
-A regional stock exchange may be launched soon in Douala.
-In addition to approval from COBAC, the Cameroonian Ministry of Economy and Finance must license a bank, and there are special regulations for small-scale credit cooperatives.
+A national stock exchange was established in Douala in December 2001, and is expected to be operational by 2003.
+Both COBAC and the Cameroon Ministry of Finance and Budget must license banks, and there are special regulations for small-scale credit cooperatives.